 Lean Production, the 7 wastes and the KAIZEN meaning

 Lean Production originates from Toyota.
 The Toyota Production System (TPS) is considered world standard with respect to Safety, Quality, Efficiency, Delivery Performance, Cost and Employee Motivation (Morale).
-This production system is steeped in the philosophy of "the complete elimination of all waste" imbuing all aspects of production in pursuit of the most efficient methods.
+The philosophy of this production system is "the complete elimination of all waste" with respect to all aspects of production in order to realise the most efficient methods.
 Toyota Motor Corporation's vehicle production system is a way of "making things" that is often referred to as "lean manufacturing" or "Just-in-Time (JIT)".
-This production control system has been established based on many years of continuous improvements, with the objective of "making the vehicles ordered by customers in the quickest and most efficient way, in order to deliver the vehicles as quickly as possible."
-The Toyota Production System (TPS) was established based on two concepts: The first is called "jidoka" (which can be loosely translated as "automation with a human touch") which means that when a problem occurs, the equipment stops immediately, preventing defective products from being produced; The second is the concept of "Just-in-Time" in which each process produces only what is needed by the next process in a continuous flow.
-Based on the basic philosophies of jidoka and Just-in-Time, the TPS can efficiently and quickly produce vehicles of sound quality, one at a time, that fully satisfy customer requirements.
+This production system has been established based on many years of continuous improvement, with the objective of "making the vehicles ordered by customers in the quickest and most efficient way, in order to deliver the vehicles as quickly as possible."
+The Toyota Production System (TPS) has been based on two concepts: The first is "jidoka" ("automation with a human touch") which means that when a problem occurs, the equipment stops immediately, preventing defective products from being produced.
+The second is "Just-in-Time" in which each process produces only what is needed by the next process in a continuous flow.
+Based on the basic philosophies of jidoka and Just-in-Time, TPS can efficiently and quickly produce vehicles of sound quality, one at a time, that fully satisfy customer requirements.
 (Part of the text from the Toyota site).

 The 7 wastes, Muda